 Biden's decision to abstain from the presidential race of 2016 was turned around by the tumultuous political climate of the Trump era, prompting a desire by him to redirect the unification of the country onto the 2020 race.
 His campaign started with a message of healing and rebuilding the soul of America.

-Biden basically became the nomination as the Democratic president, presented his running mate, Senator Kamala Harris, becoming the first woman of color to run for president on a major party ticket; he would win the 2020 elections with over 81 million votes, the most anybody has received in voting history in the United States, despite a sharply polarized political agenda and a campaign overshadowed by an already vaccine-laden COVID-19 crisis.
+Biden basically became the nomination as the Democratic party president, presented his running mate, Senator Kamala Harris, becoming the first woman of black American run for president on a major party ticket; he would win the 2020 elections with over 81 million votes, the most person has received in voting history in the United States, despite a sharply polarized political agenda and a campaign overshadowed by an already vaccine-laden COVID-19 crisis.

 The 46th President of the United States was Biden sworn in on January 20, 2021.
-Major challenges to his presidency include: (1) The COVID-19 pandemic still going on, (2) Economic interventions to recover from it, and (3) Political division within the country.
+Major challenges to his presidency include: (1) The COVID-19 pandemic was going (2) Economic interventions to recover from it, and (3) Political division within the country.

-In the early days of his administration, Biden focused on a massive vaccination push while also getting a $1.9 trillion American Rescue Plan through Congress, aimed at providing economic relief to communities hard-hit by COVID-19.
-The other significant item on the agenda was an infrastructure bill to catch up on long-neglected repairs needed in the nation's roads, bridges, and public transportation systems.
+Initial days of his administration, Biden focused on a massive vaccination push while also getting a $1.9 trillion American Rescue Plan through Congress, aimed at providing economic relief to communities hard-hit by COVID-19.
+The other significant activities on the agenda was an infrastructure bill to catch up on long-neglected repairs needed in the nation's roads, bridges, and public transportation systems.

-On the foreign front, Biden worked to restore relationships with allied nations, especially NATO partners and other European allies, while at the same time taking a firmer position against China and Russia.
+The foreign policy , Biden was taking role to restore relationships with allied partnership particularly NATO partners and other European allies, while at the same time taking a firmer position against China and Russia.
 Withdrawal of U.S. troops from Afghanistan remains one of his more controversial decisions that ended America's longest war and led to chaotic and tragic sights as the Taliban resumed control of Afghanistan.

 Biden's presidency has made strides in climate change policy, effectively promoting racial justice, and trying to safeguard voting rights.
 His administration made overtures against fighting systemic racism, promoted green energy initiatives, and wished to protect the rights of marginalized communities.